ikhlaqahmad1/HLT_Portfolio/README.md

 Several libraries were used in these program.
 Some of them are: Spacy, Numpy, Pandas, Scikit-learn, PyTorch, Matplotlib, beautiful soup, among others.
 Different machine learning and natural language processing techniques were also used.
 Some of them are: TF-IDF, IDF, Navie Bayes, CNN, RNN, Uni/Bi-grams etc.
+This class also helped me polish up my soft skills.
+I collaborated with my class fellow to create the chatbot using NLP.
+This project was one of the best learning experience by far than rest of the projects.